-“Doogie,” the princess’s use of the knight’s nickname brought pain to his heart, for in three days time she was to be married and leave the kingdom forever,”does anyone live in the mountains that surround the gates of Berkshim?”
+“Doogie,” the princess’s use of the knight’s nickname brought pain to his heart, for in seven days time she was to be married and leave the kingdom forever,”does anyone live in the mountains that surround the gates of Berkshim?”

 All the dreams she had been having made her want to run, to scream louder, to hide somewhere far away where nobody would be able to make her do anything she didn’t want to.
 She loved her people, but she also loved the comfort of the home she had always known.
 She dropped the idea that anyone would dwell in a cave, and have a pot that could make images out of nothing, and focused on the dream she knew for a fact would be coming true; every day she woke up it was one day closer to the end of her life as she knew it.

-Prince Jarren was his name, she was to be married to this man that had never left the best impression on her.
-Though handsome and tall, his heart seemed cold and ruthless.
-She could never see herself being happy by his side, even if it meant her kingdom would be saved from the illness that had somehow plagued everyone in the kingdom except the royal house, but even Doouge had been rumored to be growing a slight fever.
-With complete access to Berkshim she could send someone to travel into Pallow’s Forest and find the flowers and herbs that were known to only grow in it’s darkest nooks and crannies.
-She had studied medicine under the guidance of the local doctor, and she had told the princess exactly what was needed to be returned to the kingdom.
+Prince Jarren was his name, she was to be married to an older man that had never left the best impression on her.
+Though he had soft dark skin covered in tribal ink that all the girls in the kingdom whispered about, his heart seemed cold and ruthless.
+Persephone was only 13 wanting to live her own life, Jarren was 18 wanting to rule kingdoms with his bloodthirsty soldiers for all she knew.
+She could never see herself being happy by his side, even if it meant her kingdom would be saved from the illness, but Doouge had been rumored to be growing a slight fever.
+With complete access to Berkshim she could send someone to travel and find the flowers and herbs that were known to only grow in it’s darkest nooks and crannies.
+As she had studied medicine under the guidance of Jeanie, the local doctor, and she had told the princess exactly what was needed to be returned to the kingdom.

+“I’m not ready to be married Doogie, I’m only thirteen!
+Mother didn’t get married until she was seventeen!”
+Princess Persephone protested, the warm throw seemed to grow slightly colder.
 The knight moved with discomfort and cleared his throat, “But princess, your mother was not the only hope at saving the kingdom.
 I know you’re scared but I know your father, he would only let you go if he knew you’d be better somewhere else.
 Our kingdom is dying and you’re the last hope that we have.”